Battle of Sekigahara: Aftermath

-Perhaps surprisingly, Ieyasu bestowed only meager domain increases to the three remaining Shitennō (Ii Naomasa, Honda Tadakatsu, and Sakakibara Yasumasa), his closest high-ranking generals, as compared to those he offered to newer commanders and vassals.
+Ieyasu bestowed smaller domain increases to the three remaining Shitennō (Ii Naomasa, Honda Tadakatsu, and Sakakibara Yasumasa), his closest high-ranking generals, as compared to those he offered to newer commanders and vassals.
 Some 20th-21st historians believed it is possible this perceived disparity was the result of those generals choosing to decline Ieyasu's offers of extensive compensation.
-However, althought Yasumasa was indeed declined Ieyasu's offer for 250,000 koku of Mito Domain, Arthur Lindsay Sadler recorded that Naomasa and Honda Tadakatsu expressed dissatisfaction due to their rewards from Ieyasu.
+However, although Yasumasa indeed declined Ieyasu's offer for 250,000 koku of Mito Domain, Arthur Lindsay Sadler recorded that Naomasa and Honda Tadakatsu expressed dissatisfaction due to their rewards from Ieyasu.

-Kinoshita Katsutoshi became one of the two Eastern Army daimyo who was stripped from his domain despite siding with Ieyasu" fur If Throne war.
-The perceived reason was because of his cowardice as he abandoned Fushimi castle during its siege, leaving Torii Mototada defend the castle alone.
-This enraged Ieyasu who decided to demote him.
+Kinoshita Katsutoshi became one of the two Eastern Army daimyo who was stripped from his domain despite siding with Ieyasu during the conflict.
+The perceived reason was because of his cowardice as he abandoned Fushimi castle during its siege, leaving Torii Mototada to defend the castle alone.
+This enraged Ieyasu, who demoted him.
 However, after his father, Iesada, died in 1608, through the intermediation of Kōdai-in, he was granted his estate (25,000 koku in Ashimori Domain, at Bitchu Province) and was left to his discretion.
 Ieyasu had also decided to divide his estate between Katsutoshi and Toshifusa, but Kodaiin gave the entire estate to Katsutoshi as she favored him.
 Another Daimyo was Miyabe Nagafusa, who was demoted and stripped from his title, due to slander by Tanaka Yoshimasa that Nagafusa intended to defect to the Western Army, despite participating in the attack on Sawayama Castle as part of the Eastern Army.

 As for the generals of the defeated Western Army, roughly 87 daimyō had their domains confiscated and their power stripped due to their support of Mitsunari in the battle.
 The long-standing Chōsokabe clan, headed by Chōsokabe Morichika, was stripped of its title and domain of Tosa Province, which was consequently given to Yamauchi Kazutoyo in recognition of his service to the Tokugawa.
 Several former Chōsokabe retainers resisted the forcible takeover by the Tokugawa and Kazutoyo; in response, Ii Naomasa sent military reinforcements to assist Kazutoyo in suppressing the rebellion of Chōsokabe vassals in Tosa.
 Suzuki Hyōe, vassal of Naomasa, relieved Kazutoyo with an army transported by 8 ships, ultimately pacifying the region in 5 weeks after killing about 273 enemies.